 Note: Filler content is unable to respect triggers (synchronization), e.g., Frame Synchronization.
 If you would like to synchronize filler content, use the same ad copes in a pre-emptible campaign, instead.

-If the content contained in filler schedules has a correct duration set, either by virtue of it being video content whose duration can be automatically detected, or in the case of Flash, image, and Web content, of having explicitly specified a duration in the ad copy’s Duration tab, then the filler strategy will attempt to optimally fill in the remaining time in the loop by using the content which best fits the duration.
+If the content contained in filler schedules has a correct duration set, either by virtue of it being video content whose duration can be automatically detected, or in the case of Web content, of having explicitly specified a duration in the ad copy’s Duration tab, then the filler strategy will try to optimally fill in the remaining time in the loop by using the content which best fits the duration.

 Similarly to filler schedules, loop policies can also contain program schedules.
 Program schedules contain strictly ordered playlists of content that will be used to fill up unbooked space in with a specific sequence of content.
 Once the sequence of content has been exhausted, it will repeat indefinitely within the boundaries of its schedule.
 Broadsign Control Player will use these program schedules if the program transformation strategy is used. (see The Settings Section).
 Loop policy program schedules can be added to a loop policy from the Programs tab of the Loop Policy’s Schedules section in the properties dialog.